USEPA/Air-Trends-Report/etrends_2018/README.md

 * Check out air trends where you live.
 * Users will also be able to share this content across social media, with access to Facebook, Twitter, Pinterest, and other major social media sites.

-This repository contains the code used in the 2018 report: https://gispub.epa.gov/air/trendsreport/2018/
+This repository contains the code used in the 2018 report.

 The 2016 repo has been entered into the EPA's Reusable Component Services (RCS) system at: https://ofmpub.epa.gov/sor_internet/registry2/reusereg/searchandretrieve/details/general/9717